zerofo/Zing/README.md

 2. Use Dpad, Right stick or Left stick for navigation.
 3. AnyUp and AnyDown moves the cursor up and down.
 4. AnyLeft and AnyRight moves the cursor/change the mode in the a cycle: <- -> Bookmark <- -> Cheat outline <- -> Cheat List <- ->
+5. When on Cheat List L and R either moves between outline group or inc dec the position by 20.
+6. When on Cheat outline pressing A jump to Cheat List and place the cursor on the first item of the outline group.
+AnyRight do the same thing.
 ## Key hints
 5. Turn on key hints from the main menu or you can press ZL + to toggle it in "Settings".
+## Assign muliplier to bookmark value
+6. Navigate to the bookmark you want to set a multiplication on.
+Press L or R to adjust the value of the multiplier.
+7. This is useful for memory that holds item quantity or attribute value you want to tune the rate of gain.
+## Edit memory value
+9. Press A on the bookmark you want to edit the memory value.
+A minimalist keyboard will appear.
+Use AnyUp AnyDown to choose the value, L R to move the cursor position, A to enter and + to finish editing.
+## Enable / Disable Cheats
+19. Move cursor to cheat list item, press A to toggle.
 ## Assign button combos for cheats
-3. Two kind of button combos are available.
+20. Two kind of button combos are available.
 Button combo that is bind to the cheat code as conditional execute and button combos that trigger the overlay to toggle on/off the cheat code for button hold free enjoyment.
 4. Rstick button / ZL + Rstick button program / remove conditional execute.
 5. Lstick button / SL + Lstick button program / remove toggle.